 When an employee connects a personal device running Windows 8.1 to an enterprise environment configured with authenticated proxy, Windows will prompt for user authentication to connect to the network.
 Similarly, some other components like Windows Internet Explorer can prompt the user for these proxy credentials.
 If the user chooses to save these credentials, they are stored in Credential Manager under the user's context.

 With Windows 8.1, the Windows Store makes the purchase of your paid apps and in-app purchases accessible to even more customers.
-Windows Store customers will be able to:
+Windows Store customers running Windows 8.1 can:

-Purchase stored value as a redeemable code from third-party e-commerce sites.
+Purchase stored value as a redeemable code from e-commerce sites.

-Purchase stored value as a card with a redeemable code from third-party brick and mortar stores.
+Purchase stored value as a card with a redeemable code from brick and mortar stores.

 Store redeemed credit with a Microsoft account for later use.

-When a customer enters a redeemable code into their account, the specified amount is added to the stored value associated with the customer's Microsoft account.
-The customer can then apply the credit to purchases on other Microsoft platforms, such as Windows Phone, that are accessed with the same account.
+When a customer redeems a code, the specified amount is added to the stored value associated with that customer's Microsoft account.
+The customer can then use the credit to pay for Windows Store purchases.
+The credit can also be used on other Microsoft platforms, such as Windows Phone, that are accessed with the same Microsoft account

-When a user decides to purchase an app, the stored account value is treated as the default payment method, provided that the balance is not zero.
+When a user decides to purchase a Windows Store app, any stored account value will be the default payment method.
 If there are insufficient funds to complete the transaction, the Windows Store prompts the user to cover the remainder by using an alternative payment method.